 The building was constructed from extensive pre-cast concrete panel walls and a structural steel roof.
 The new 2 storey plantroom was constructed using insitu concrete.

-To service the new facility there are large pool and mechanical plant-rooms and additional car-parking and bus drop off embayment to the eastern side.
-Airey Taylor also supplied civil engineering services for the establishment of the facility.
+To service the new facility large pool and mechanical plant-rooms and additional car-parking and bus drop off embayment to the eastern side were incorporated using Airey Taylor Consulting’s Structural and Civil Engineering solutions.